StefanLindel/DiagramJS/README.md

 ## Building

 	# bundleing to build/diagram.js with sourcemaps. not minified.
+ES6
 	npm run build-dev

 	# building and rebuilding on file changes
 	npm run build-watch

-	# bundles a minified diagram.js and css in a standalone html file
+	# bundles a minified diagram.js and css in a standalone html file. transpiled to ES5
 	npm run build-prod